Mach-34/zkemail.nr-browser-benches/README.md

 | 10x avg    | 18.93s          | 9.67s          | 14.63s         | 5.87s         | 6.81s          | 2.51s         |
 | Witcalc    | 2.27s           |  <---          | 1.37s          |  <---         | 2.43s          | <---          |

+Keep in mind that most of cold start cost can be hidden from user if proving backend is initialized eagerly on page load before user reaches proving UX

 ## Running Benchmarks yourself